mailrevanth07-pixel/crm/backend/RENDER_DEPLOYMENT.md

 1. **DATABASE_URL** (Primary - if using Render PostgreSQL)
    - This should be automatically provided by Render if you're using their PostgreSQL service
    - Format: `postgresql://username:password@hostname:port/database`
+   - **IMPORTANT**: Make sure to copy the full DATABASE_URL from your Render PostgreSQL service dashboard

 2. **Alternative Database Configuration** (if not using DATABASE_URL)
    - `DB_HOST` - Your PostgreSQL host